mseri/fbmessenger-api-hs/README.md

 # TODO

+- Test the new example server
-- Tests for the network part of the api
+- Tests for the network part of the api (hard, requires a bot setted up and permanently running)
-- Cleanup Webhooks API Requests
+- Cleanup Webhooks API Requests and add higher level helpers
 - Set up Travis, CircleCI or whatever is supported by bitbucket for testing